Summer201D/pathfinder-wotr-multiplayer/README.md

 [![Showcase](https://img.youtube.com/vi/_YZSPrPy9XI/0.jpg)](https://www.youtube.com/watch?v=_YZSPrPy9XI)

 ## How to
-1. Download latest from releases
+1. Download latest `wotr-multiplayer-x.x.x.zip` from releases
 2. Install via [UnityModManager](https://www.nexusmods.com/site/mods/21).
 The latest 0.32.5 version has some issues, use 0.32.4a or lower
 3. Go to in-game `Settings -> Multiplayer` to configure your name or other multiplayer settings.
 4. Use `Multiplayer` main menu to host or join an existing game.